How to Download Disney Plus Movies to MP4? [Lossless 4K]

 I can download just fine on my iPhone 16 Pro Max, but the file is locked inside the app.
 My Lenovo laptop, the device I actually want to get the MP4 on, doesn't even show a download button.
 It's ridiculous.
 The official route blocks you from getting an MP4 on your computer from the very start.

-A real MP4 file is yours forever.
+A real MP4 file is yours to keep locally.
 But Disney+ downloads aren't.

 This is what really gets me.
 I pay for the top-tier Premium plan specifically for 4K HDR and Dolby Atmos.
 But I found that as soon as I "download" a video, the quality is nerfed.